GoogleChrome/web.dev/src/site/content/en/blog/porting-libusb-to-webusb/index.md

 On Linux, you will likely need to [set custom permissions](/build-for-webusb/#linux) to allow access to your DSLR via WebUSB, although this depends on your distribution.

-On macOS and Android, the demo should work out of the box.
+On macOS, the demo should work out of the box.

 For a more in-depth guide on cross-platform usage of WebUSB, see the ["Platform-specific considerations" section of "Building a device for WebUSB"](/build-for-webusb/#platform-specific-considerations).

 ## Adding a new backend to libusb

+Now onto the technical details.
 While it's possible to provide a shim API similar to libusb (this has been done by others before) and link other applications against it, this approach is error-prone and makes any further extension or maintenance harder.
 I wanted to do things right, in a way that could be potentially contributed back upstream and merged into libusb in the future.

 Luckily, the [libusb README](https://github.com/libusb/libusb/blob/f2b218b61867f27568ba74fa38e156e5f55ed825/README#L13-L15) says: